bengrunfeld/battleship-api/README.md

 1. **Correctness** - When you submit your solution, we will run it through a suite of automated tests to verify the above acceptance criteria are satisfied.
 2. **Code quality** - If your solution satisfies the correctness check, then it will be evaluated by a pair of engineers for code quality.
 For more details see the [What we're looking for](#what-were-looking-for) section.

-### Getting Started

-1. This problem was built and tested with Node version 6.3.1
-2. You should have received an email with a repo url.
-Clone this repo
-3. `cd` into your local directory copy
-4. `npm install`
-5. `npm test`

 ### Inputs and Outputs

 When running against a local server the following sequence of commands should result in the following: